jalombar/starsmasher/documentation/installation.md

 ```
 echo $PATH
 ```
 Let's say for the sake of argument that you find mpif90 exists in ``/usr/lib64/openmpi/bin`` but that this directory is not in $PATH.
-You should then update your $PATH and correspondingly your $LD_LIBRARY_PATH variables.
+You should then update your $PATH environment variables.
 In bash, this can be done with
 ```
 export PATH=/usr/lib64/openmpi/bin:$PATH
 ```